Explore Vino Sfuso in Florence, Italy

 by Ryan | Jan 20, 2023 | Florence, Italy

-The secret of how to buy wine like a local in Florence is going to a bulk wine shop.
-The bulk wine shops sell quality wines by the liter at discount prices.
+The secret to buying wine like a local in Florence is visiting a vino sfuso shop—bulk wine stores that sell quality wines by the liter at affordable prices.
+Known as vini sfusi, these shops are part of a long-standing Tuscan tradition of refilling bottles with regional wines.

 Bulk Wine Shops in Florence